There is quite the market for APO telescopes.

 - Eyepieces Included: None

-Our Verdict: The Explore Scientific CF ED APO telescope is a scope that does it all.
-It’s tough to say that about telescopes easily.
+My Verdict: I believe the Explore Scientific CF ED APO telescope is a scope that does it all.
 For visual, you’ll have excellent views with pinpoint sharpness, true color, and a wealth of objects to find.
 For imaging, sharp stars and great resolution makes for great pics.
 It’s an expensive buy, but since when has carbon fiber, APO and ED optics, and a lightweight tube ever let you down?

 Who is the Explore Scientific CF ED 102 APO Best Suited to?

-Simply due to the price, its astrophotography potential, and that it’s a standalone tube buy, this isn’t a telescope designed for beginners.
-This would be appropriate for intermediate and expert users looking for an APO refractor with the bells and whistles.
+Simply due to the price, its astrophotography potential, and that it’s a standalone tube buy, I am confident this isn’t a telescope designed for beginners.
+I think it would be appropriate for intermediate and expert users looking for an APO refractor with the bells and whistles.

 As a lightweight telescope, it’s also an excellent option for those who get out often to dark skies.
 Having the advantage of APO optics and little effort in setup may be the difference between heading out for the night or staying in.